cotarr/monte-carlo-sudoku/README.md

 Solve a sudoku puzzle using successive random numbers to guess a solution.

+### Motivation

+This was a coding challenge suggested by a friend.

 ### How to run

-This is a stand alone browser web page.
+This is a stand alone web browser application.
 No web server is included.

 To run the program, clone the repository.
 Change to the  `html` folder.
 Open index.html using either the local web browser or using a local web server.